 What’s more, some oils become inflammatory when heated at high temperatures.

 Olive oil and flax oil have healthier fats compared to some oils in that olive oil has monounsaturated fat and flax oil has omega 3 fatty acids, both of which may have health benefits.
-Neither of them should be heated since they’re unstable at high temperature so, if you choose to use them, add them in small amounts after cooking or to cold salads.
+Neither of them should be heated at high temperatures.
+Extra virgin cold pressed olive oil can be an okay choice for sautéing, but it's not recommended for high heat frying.
+Flaxseed oil shouldn't be heated at all, therefore reserve it for your salads!
 Also, because flax oil is mostly of the omega 3 variety, it should always be kept in the refrigerator.

 Occasionally, oil may be needed to prevent food from sticking to pans as in the case with pancakes or waffles.
 For these types of items, consider using avocado oil, another unsaturated fat, that can tolerate higher heat.